entropy-flux/Tannic/docs/INDEX.md

 Unlike monolithic frameworks, it provides only a minimal set of built‑in operators, focusing on a flexible architecture where new operations, data types, and backends can be added easily.
 This approach keeps the library lightweight while enabling adaptation to a wide range of computational needs.

-This library is designed to serve as the foundational core for a neural network inference framework, but is equally suited to other domains such as classical ML or physics simulations—all without requiring Python.
+This library is designed to serve as the foundational core for a neural network inference framework, but is equally suited to other domains such as classical ML or physics simulations, all without requiring Python.

 You can find full examples of neural networks inference with the Tannic framework here:
 - [CNN Server Example](https://github.com/entropy-flux/cnn-server-example) – demonstrates serving convolutional neural network models.
 - [ViT Server Example](https://github.com/entropy-flux/vit-server-example) – demonstrates serving Vision Transformer models.
+- [LLaMa3 Server Example](https://github.com/entropy-flux/llama3-server-example) – demonstrates serving LlaMa3 transformer model for text completion tasks.

 Below is a minimal example demonstrating tensor creation, initialization, basic indexing, and arithmetic operations with Tannic: